-Learn the Knit 2 Together, Pass Knit Stitch Over (K2SP) — a simple way to decrease two stitches with a clear left slant by combining two basic actions: K2tog and passing a knit stitch over.
+Learn the Knit 2 Together, Pass Knit Stitch Over (K2SP) — a simple way to decrease two stitches with a clear right slant by combining two basic actions: K2tog and passing a knit stitch over.

 Note: This technique is often confused with SK2P or K2SP.
 Follow the clear step-by-step instructions to work it with confidence.